Toshi-plsReadty/Toshi-plsReadty/README.md

 - im mostly at the jojo areas and docks most of the time w my friend so feel free to int w me!
 - im very childish and make ALOT of toilet humor jokes
 - i use caps and swear alot
+- i make kms/kys jokes so pls tell me if your uncomfortable with those
 - im slow at typing and tend to have a hard time putting words together so pls be patient with me
 - do no interact with me if my name has "dni", crowns are ok tho 👍
 - if you shit talk abt kins and comforts ill probably just hide you, i dont like starting drama with randos.